 “Yes, I am listening.
 Yes, yes, I will do it.
 Yes, of course.”
 People sense that you are very unsure of yourself.
 Also watch out for errors of self-importance, cock-sureness, all knowingness, impatience.
 “Yes, yes, I have already done it.
 Yes, I know.
 No problem.
 Good.
 Goodbye.”
 And you show that you do not want to give this person time.

 Also watch out for misplaced emphasis.
 By emphasizing only one word you may give off a snooty or discourteous impression.
 For instance you can say, “I thought you would do that.”
 Now let us say you add one word.
 “Well I thought at least you would do that.”
-At least you, and with just that one extra word you really put the person in a bind.
+At least you, and with just that one extra phrase you really put the person in a bind.
 Here are some words that give discourteous impressions: “We always do.”
 “Could you not possibly...”
 “Will you please be patient?”
 All those, are wrong expressions to use on the telephone.

 15. Be always extra appreciative.
 It helps to counterbalance the disadvantage of not being personally present